 We take pride in helping exceptional clients do extraordinary things for people, profit and planet and are equally committed to being good corporate citizens ourselves, achieving B Corporation certification in 2017.
 We take responsibility for our community, employees, suppliers and our planet very seriously.
 We believe business can, and should be, a force for good.

 This is reflected in the way we do business and the initiatives we support.
-In our current financial year, our objectives include working with new purpose-driven clients, dedicating 2% of company profits to CSR and delivering at least 160 hours of pro-bono work.
+In our current financial year, our objectives include working with new purpose-driven clients, dedicating 2 per cent of company profits to CSR and delivering at least 160 hours of pro-bono work.

 Our employees choose the charities that they would like to support through our pro bono work.
 Refugees and displaced people are close to our hearts and as a result, we have launched the Gong Refugee Press Office so that we can support as many excellent charities in this sector as possible.